EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 Evaluate your profile

-EB-5 visa requirements and qualifications also vary depending on the visa class: Unreserved, Rural Set Aside, High Unemployment Set Aside, and Infrastructure Set Aside.
+EB-5 visa requirements and qualifications vary depending on the visa class: Unreserved, Rural Set Aside, High Unemployment Set Aside, and Infrastructure Set Aside.
 The set aside visas are also called reserved visas.
 These categories were established when the RIA was enacted on March 15, 2022.

-The Set Aside categories are exclusively available to applicants who filed I-526 or I-526E (Immigrant Petition by Regional Center Investor) petitions on or after the RIA was enacted on March 15, 2022.
-The EB-5 visa program allocates set-asides for Rural projects (20% of the annual EB-5 visas), High Unemployment projects (10%), and Infrastructure projects (2%), each requiring a minimum investment of $800,000.
+The Set Aside categories are exclusively available to applicants who filed I-526 or I-526E (Immigrant Petition by Regional Center Investor) petitions on or after March 15, 2022.
+The EB-5 program allocates set-asides for Rural projects (20% of annual EB-5 visas), High Unemployment projects (10%), and Infrastructure projects (2%), each requiring a minimum investment of $800,000.
+After September 30, 2022, new policies may change these allocations.

 Unused set-aside visas are carried over within their respective categories for the next fiscal year.
 Any remaining unused visas in these categories after the second fiscal year are then allocated to the unreserved categories in the third fiscal year.